 Before trimming out the new window, use a waterproof membrane to seal the new window and block water absorption.

 Once the new window is installed and waterproofed, new trim should be installed around the window.
 The trim should feature a header that extends to the outside of the side trim rather than be cut at 45 degree angles at each corner.

 26 gauge, enamel coated Z metal should be used as header flashing.
 This will be installed beneath the siding and over top of the upper trim piece to divert water away from the window installation and home for the best protection against weather.

 Seal the finished installation

 The final step before your new windows are ready to use is to make sure any joints in the trim and siding are resealed using an exterior grade caulk.

+A great installation factors in type of home, ultimate customer goals and beautiful ends results!
 By following these installation steps you can rest assured your new windows will look beautiful and will last for years to come!